turn down fileAction severity

 Or is there a reason it is done this way?
 Thanks

-#2 Updated by Raymond Culbertson over 1 year ago
+#2 Updated by Raymond Culbertson almost 2 years ago

 Thanks.
 If I understand, it seems to align with what I noticed, that